OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

  - **Note**
  Kindly add the app/bot in personal scope and login there, afterwards add the app/bot in any Teams channel.

-Note: If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-installation-using-qr-code/csharp/QRAppInstallation/AdapterWithErrorHandler.cs#L30) and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/app-installation-using-qr-code/csharp/QRAppInstallation/AdapterWithErrorHandler.cs#L30) and put your debugger for local debug.

 ## Running the sample